An abstract structure determines the contextuality degree of observable-based Kochen-Specker proofs: All Pauli assignments have the same contextuality degree

 \section{All Pauli assignments have the same contextuality degree}

-This section shows how to transfer a classical assignment between two Pauli assignments of the same hypergram (\Cref{assignmentCopy}) and derives from this lemma our \Cref{mainResult}, a generalization of~\cite[Proposition 14]{TLC22v2} to all context-anticommutation structures.
+This section shows how to transfer a classical assignment between two Pauli assignments of the same hypergram (\Cref{assignmentCopy}) and proves that all these Pauli assignments have the same contextuality degree (\Cref{mainResult}), a generalization of~\cite[Proposition 14]{TLC22v2} to all hypergrams.